Indeed, Vesper’s days are coming to an end.

-As far as I can tell, there’s nothing out there that totally replicates Vesper—noting in terms of design or function.
-Design-wise, I don’t think there’s a better looking notes app out there.
+As far as I can tell, in terms of design or function, there’s nothing out there that totally replicates what Vesper does.
+Put another way, I don’t think there’s a better looking notes app out there.

-Function-wise—yes—there are more powerful apps out there, but they are almost always too powerful (think Evernote).
+Function-wise—yes—there are more powerful Notes apps, but they are almost always too powerful (think Evernote).
 And with all that power comes the necessary code-savings, like stock

 UITextView classes instead of custom ones.
 That’s just not pretty.

 Ironically enough, here I am, three years after ditching it for moral reasons, and my only real choice is Simplenote.

 Yesterday’s update added Markdown support, which is a big reason for me to jump back aboard the Simplenote train.

 Admittedly, it’ll be nice to have an iOS/Mac notes app with a super fast backend and reasonably-decent UI (again).

 And it’s easy to suck up my pride when it’s the only option.